Loading...

 What to Expect During a Short Stay

-• A furnished suite, either private or shared
+• A fully furnished private or semi-private suite

 Who Typically Uses Short Stays?